Yoctol/bottender/docs/channel-line-handling-events.md

 ## Retrieve Media Content from Message

-When you receive image, video or audio message, message content is not included in the request.
-To get message content, call `context.getMessageContent()`:
+When you receive a media message, e.g., image, video, or audio message, the message content is not covered in the request.
+You can make further responses based on the user's message content, e.g., add a photo frame, convert the audio message into text.
+You can get message content by `context.getMessageContent()`:

 ```js
 const fileType = require('file-type');